uni-tue-kn/ev-pnc-oidc/README.md

 # Plug'n'Charge with OAuth 2

-This repository is part of a joined project between [Eberhard Karls Universität Tübingen](https://uni-tuebingen.de) and [Hochschule Darmstadt](https://h-da.de) to improve the [Plug & Charge](https://de.wikipedia.org/wiki/ISO_15118) authorization with [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749).
+This repository is part of a project to improve the [Plug & Charge](https://de.wikipedia.org/wiki/ISO_15118) authorization with [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749).

 ## 1. Project Overview